linearcollider/ILC_plots_and_graphics/snowmass2021_whitepaper/ILC250/README.md

 Stacked distribution of reconstructed average scalar mass for the signal $e^+e^-\to l^+l^- H$, $H\to \phi\phi\to (b\bar{b})(b\bar{b})$ and background events based on full detector simulation, at $\sqrt{s}=250$ GeV with an integrated luminosity of 900 fb$^{-1}$.
 Left figure is for $P(e^-,e^+)=(-0.8,+0.3)$ and right is for $P(e^-,e^+)=(+0.8,-0.3)$.}

 [<img src="figures/mphi_H4b.png" width="200" />](figures/mphi_H4b.pdf)

+- ##### A. Aryshev et al., The International Linear Collider: Report to Snowmass 2021, arXiv:2203.07622